Commercial Property SDLT Calculator UK 2026

 £750,000£27,500£65,000£27,000£38,000

-Common mixed-use examples include:
+Common genuine mixed-use examples include:

-• Flat above a shop or restaurant
+• A flat above a trading shop or restaurant let on a commercial lease

 Tax Planning Considerations